basnijholt/nijho.lt/content/post/agentic-coding/index.md

 ### The 800-Rule Compliance Marathon: 80 AI Agents at Once

-Here's something that would be literally impossible without AI: I decided to enable ALL 800+ Ruff linting rules on a 20,000-line codebase.
+Another thing that would be literally impossible without AI: I decided to enable ALL 800+ Ruff linting rules on a 20,000-line codebase.

 For context, [Ruff](https://docs.astral.sh/ruff/) is a extremely fast Python linter that implements rules from over a dozen different tools.
 Most projects enable maybe 50-100 rules.